 In searching for clues on the shtetl in Minsk that J’s great grandfather Meyer immigrated from, I have been exploring the life of each of his 5 children.
-I found out that his older daughter, who was born and raised in Pennsylvania, married someone from Russia.
+I found out that his older daughter, Pearl, who was born and raised in Pennsylvania, married someone from Russia.
 Why, who and how did she marry someone from Russia?
 Was there a family connection from Russia?
 Was he from the same place as her father?
 Could exploring his life help me find clues to our ancestral shtetl?
 I thought it was worth a try – at least I could get more names of locations and learn about another link.
 So here is what I found out about the Epsteins:

 Mendel Max Epstein, b 1867, in Minsk, Russia was married to Lena Epstein (maiden name unknown), b 1868.
 Mendel and Lena had 8 children: Harris, Martin, Morris, Kate, Frieda, George, Samuel, and Joseph.
 The first 7 children were born in Russia and Joseph was born in New York in 1909 when Mendel and Lena were 41, the year after they arrived in America.

 Mendel and the boys came over about 1905 and it looks like Lena and the girls followed them in 1908 (the 1925 census has Max, Martin, Morris living in the states for 20 years and Lena, Freda and Kate for 17).
 The entire family was naturalized in NY in 1918.
 Martin worked as an electrician and Lena was a Homemaker.
-Their sons Martin and Morris were also working in the as electricians in the 1920s and his daughters worked as bookkeepers.
+Their sons Martin and Morris were also working in as electricians in the 1920s and his daughters were working as bookkeepers.
 They lived in Brooklyn on Monroe Street for almost 30 years.
 Mendel died in 1934 at 67 and Lena passed 31 years later in 1955 at 87 years.
 They are both buried in Montefiore Cemetery along with their children.

 1915 NY State Census: